Life As a Biochemical Engineer

 Speaking: Talking to others to convey information effectively.

 Science: Using scientific rules and methods to solve problems.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 There were about 132,500 jobs for Biochemical Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Biochemical Engineer by 2026.
-There will be an estimated 9,500 positions for Biochemical Engineer per year.
+The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Biochemical Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Biochemical Engineer ranges between $50,750 and $155,650.